meginwinnipeg/workshops/content/participating-online.md

 ## Raise hand button
-Use the _Raise Hand_ button to indicate for me to slow down.
+Use the _Raise Hand_ button to indicate for me to slow down or if you have a question.
+It can be found under the _Reactions_ tab of the toolbar.
 Try and think of these sessions as a live YouTube video.
 Asking for assistance with specific technical issues will not be helpful to the broader audience.

 ![Raise Hand button](img/raisehand.PNG)